 Don’t be afraid to go bold or dark.

-Let’s start with the infrastructure.
-White or light-colored walls are usually recommended for small rooms.
-While this is smart advice, it’s okay to deviate from the guidelines a little.
+While light-colored walls are usually recommended for small rooms, it’s okay to deviate from the guidelines a little.
 Bold, contrasting colors and even dark colors work really well in small rooms.
 Yes, white or light-colored walls do well to create a bright, airy and open space.
 But bold & darker colors can create their own magic too.

-- Go for an accent wall instead of painting the entire room.
+–Go for an accent wall.
 Bold, lighter colors like the orange above on all four walls are okay if you’re going for a dramatic look.
 But if you’re using black, dark gray or dark brown in a small room, then you might want to stick just one or two walls for contrasts.

-- Keep furnishings light for balance.
+–Keep furnishings light for balance.
 Keep furnishings light and neutral.
 Dark walls paired with dark furniture in a small room can close down the space.
-Worse yet, dark walls + dark furniture + scarce lighting?… Oof!
-Welcome to the Bat Cave.
+Try to imagine dark walls + dark furniture + scarce lighting?… Yikes!
+Welcome to the Bat Cave…

 Source: Desire To Inspire